Peter Walker: Track 2786 in area near Corick Mountain, Sperrin Mountains (Ireland)

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 1h 24m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 1h 24m + time stopped for breaks

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.

 * Note: A GPS Height in the elevation profile is sourced from the device that recorded the track.
 An "SRTM" height is derived from a model of elevations for parts of the earth.
 More detail